tensorflow/models/syntaxnet/README.md

 parser_eval.py` script for this.

-For example, the model `128-0.08-3600-0.9-0` trained above can be run over the training, tuning, and dev set with the following command:
+For example, the model `128-0.08-3600-0.9-0` trained above can be run over the training, tuning, and dev sets with the following command:

 ```shell
 PARAMS=128-0.08-3600-0.9-0